-Let’s say your elderly parent typically wakes and starts their day at around 8 a.m. each morning.
-If your loved one possesses the mental faculties to remember to say “Alexa, good morning” to their Echo Show each morning, Alexa will add this Echo interaction to your shared Alexa Together activity feed.
-And if your elder could use a friendly reminder to say “good morning” to Alexa, you can easily set one up for them.
+Let’s say your older parent typically wakes and starts their day at around 8 a.m. each morning.
+If your loved one remembers to say “Alexa, good morning” to their Echo Show each morning, Alexa will add this Echo interaction to your shared Alexa Together activity feed.
+And if they could use a friendly reminder to say “good morning” to Alexa, you can easily set one up for them.

 To do so, head to the Alexa Together dashboard in the Alexa app and select Tips > Learn more > Create a reminder.
 You can also create reminders on the Remote Assist page (more on this below) by choosing Reminder > Add reminder.
 From here, you’ll be able to customize what time the reminder takes place, on what date, and how frequently it should recur.

 Now, let’s say there’s no reported activity with Alexa past the agreed-upon time of 8 a.m.
 In this event, Alexa Together will issue an alert to the caregiver’s Alexa app, letting them know their loved one hasn’t used their Echo device yet, along with the option to communicate using Drop In or a regular call.